mmontone/djula/doc/source/filters.rst

 Use the ``def-filter`` macro.
 Its general form is::

-        (def-filter :myfilter-name (value arg2 &optional other-args)
+        (def-filter :myfilter-name (value arg)
            (body))

-It always takes the variable's value as argument, and it can have more required or optional arguments.
+It always takes the variable's value as argument, and it can have one required or optional argument.
 For example, this is how those built-in filters are defined::

        (def-filter :capfirst (val)